s3lvatico/hamon/README.md

 ### Using the provided batch files

+**Note:** Using the provided batch files requires the project to be built beforehand.

 From the command prompt, launch the `hamonStart.bat` file.

 It will spawn both the random log generator process and the monitor as well, with default options.